 The Hong Kong Pink guava is indigenous to Tropical America.
 If you have a chance to travel to Hawaii, you will find this plant growing like wild flora along the roads of this island.

-This 30-to-40 feet tree is also well-suited for growing in USDA zones 9b to 11.
-Incidentally, the cultivar was originally bred in Hawaii from a seed grown in Hong Kong.
+This 30-to-40 feet tree is also well-suited for growing in USDA zones 9 to 11.
+The cultivar was originally bred in Hawaii from a seed grown in Hong Kong.

-When mature, the round fruit changes from green to yellow or red and weighs between 0,3 and 0,5 pounds.
+When mature, the round fruit changes from green to yellow or red and weighs between 0.3 and 0.5 pound.
 Hong Kong Pink bears fruit after one year of growth.
-Fortunately, you can expect the ripe fruits available all year long.
+You can expect the ripe fruits available all year long.

 The pink flesh has a sweet to medium sour flavor with a smooth texture and only a handful of seeds.